The White Law Group reviews the regulatory history of Stifel Nicolaus & Co.

 Stifel reportedly has 197 disclosure events on its broker record including 138 regulatory events, 2 civil events and 55 arbitrations, among others.

 FINRA and the Securities and Exchange Commission may impose regulatory actions against a broker-dealer such as censures, fines, suspensions and restitution, among others.
 Regulatory actions can have serious consequences for a broker-dealer’s profile and reputation.
+The following is a review of Stifel Nicolaus & Co. and its history of regulatory actions.

 Massachusetts Regulators sanctions Stifel Nicolaus for Rep’s Excessive Trading